H O M E S C U L P T U R E D R A W I N G B I O G R A P H Y D E S I G N

 A Touch of the Unforeseen

-In its 23rd annual group show, the Mickelson Gallery is trotting out something for everyone - what sells, what would work on a particular wall over the sofa, the typical landscapes, the seascapes and the mantelpiece-size bronzes.
+In its 23rd annual group show, the Mickelson Gallery is trotting out something for everyone - what sells, what would work on a particular wall over the sofa.
 But a few of the artists here introduce an element of the unexpected.

 The enameled bronze sculptures by Joseph Smith - partial views of people inside an architectural form of some sort - are among the best in the show and would work least well in the living room.
 "The Tower" is Kafkaesque - a menacing man in a business suit in the window of a tall column.
 A woman is either prisoner or princess in "The Attic."
 She looks out a window in a pediment that is made to hang on the wall.
 The shape is entirely house-like, but when you get to the bottom of it, the graying white paint wears thin, becomes cloudy, then disappears into the bronze base.
 It's a very effective illusion.